mllam/neural-lam/README.md

 ### Create remaining static features
 To create the remaining static files run the scripts `create_grid_features.py` and `create_parameter_weights.py`.
-The main option to set for these is just which dataset to use.

 ## Weights & Biases Integration
 The project is fully integrated with [Weights & Biases](https://www.wandb.ai/) (W&B) for logging and visualization, but can just as easily be used without it.
 When W&B is used, training configuration, training/test statistics and plots are sent to the W&B servers and made available in an interactive web interface.
 If W&B is turned off, logging instead saves everything locally to a directory like `wandb/dryrun...`.
-The W&B project name is set to `neural-lam`, but this can be changed in `neural_lam/constants.py`.
+The W&B project name is set to `neural-lam`, but this can be changed in the flags of `train_model.py` (using argsparse).
 See the [W&B documentation](https://docs.wandb.ai/) for details.

 If you would like to login and use W&B, run: